deveshm/connormcgarr.github.io/_posts/2019-03-22-Exception-Handlers-and-Egg-Hunters.md

 ---
 Introduction:
 ---
-Error handling has become a vitale element within the embodiment of software development.
+Error handling has become a vital element within the embodiment of software development.
 Far are the days of just scraping by with only getting applications to function.
 Developers need to be implement graceful exiting of a program in case of any type of error.
 As old adage states, "No good deed goes unpunished." - the same applies to exception handlers.
 This blog post will give a brief introduction to exception handler exploits along with how we can leverage a technique known as an egg hunter to smuggle shellcode when there is not enough room on our stack pointer.